Home Music Events Credits Media Kit F.A.Q. Reviews Gallery Links Contact

 Night Ship CD

 Theatrical folk-rock: songs that set scenes, tell stories, and dramatize conversations, with sharp lyrics and memorable melodies.
-Etherial to edgy, personal to political.
+Ethereal to existential, personal to political.

 Liner notes